Floorp-Projects/Floorp/mobile/android/docs/testcoverage.rst

   classfiles and the coverage counters as input and generates XML reports as output.

-The ``mach android archive-geckoview-coverage-artifacts`` command archives the class files and exports the ``jacoco-cli`` jar file after the build is done.
+The ``mach android archive-coverage-artifacts`` command archives the class files and exports the ``jacoco-cli`` jar file after the build is done.
 These files are later saved as public artifacts of the build.